ZianTT/XTC-BOX/README.md

 # XTCBOX

-A ToolBox For XTC Watch.
+A ToolBox For iMoo Watch.

 ###### Introduction Post：